Last Updated on

 8. Mexico City – It’s a magnificent mega-metropolis which requires some patience and understanding, but Mexico City is a hub of creative, forward-thinking groups and individuals with art, markets, and music everywhere you turn.
 Sure it has its problems, but what city doesn’t?
 It’s the combination of it all that makes the city so great: Posh areas like Polanco are offset by more run-down parts of the Centro Historico where culture and tradition seep into your soul.
 How cool to see Mariachis and Mayans catching cabs, Mexican rock bands headbang on a plaza next to a salsa club, sleek and stylish club-goers passing by happy families in the park until the wee hours and openly gay men and women walking hand in hand with their partners more often than in any U.S. city we know of.
 Frida and Diego (Kahlo and Rivera that is) can be found everywhere, and there are hundred of art museums, exhibitions and co-operations with institutes world wide.
 Mexico City is chaotic, yet quaint, crazy and creative.
 We miss you Mexico City!

-10. Valladolid – we fell in love with this little lazy town on the Yucatan, but we’d like you to please not go there.
+10. Valladolid – we fell in love with this little Pueblo Magico (magic village) on the Yucatan, but we’d like you to please not visit Valladolid.

 11. Mariachi Bands – always fun to listen to, even if they don’t quite hit the notes.